Join Transition St Andrews

 Helping to maintain and undertake minor repairs on bicycles brought to the St Andrews Bike Pool Workshops as well as sharing information on how to best maintain bikes.

-Cycle Ride Leaders
+Cycle for All Leaders

 Air Quality Monitoring Volunteer

 Working in pairs, you’ll undertake a walk or cycle around St Andrews once per week whilst carrying a portable air quality monitor to collect information on air quality in St Andrews.
+You can then go on to analyse and map data to highlight issues.

 Liftshare Champion